newren/git-filter-repo/INSTALL.md

     This is needed if you want `git filter-repo --help` to succeed in displaying the html version of the help, when help.format is set to "html" (the default on Windows).

+    If you've cloned the repo directly `make snag_docs` can be run to retrieve this file, depositing it at `Documentation/html/git-filter-repo.html`

     This can be installed in the directory pointed to by `git --html-path`.